BlazingText Algorithm

 BlazingText is the name AWS calls it’s SageMaker built-in algorithm that can identify relationships between words in text documents.
 These relationships, which are also called embeddings, are expressed as vectors.
 The semantic relationship between words is preserved by the vectors which cluster words with similar semantics together.
 This conversion of words to meaningful numeric vectors is very useful for Natural Language Processing which requires input data in vector format.
 This is why BlazingText is used as a precursor for Natural Language Processing.

 BlazingText is an implementation of the Word2Vec algorithm.
 Word2Vec was published by Google in 2013 and is compatible with Facebook’s FastText.
-These revision notes are part of subdomain 3.2 Select the appropriate model(s) for a given machine learning problem.

 What does the BlazingText algorithm do

 BlazingText is used for Textual analysis and text classification problems.
-BlazingText has both Unsupervised and Supervised learning modes.
+BlazingText is the only SageMaker built in algorithm to have both Unsupervised and Supervised learning modes.
 Word2Vec is Unsupervised and Text Classification is Supervised learning.
-BlazingText has two modes:

-- Word2Vec
+- Word2Vec – Unsupervised learning

-- Text Classifier
+- Text Classifier – Supervised learning

 How is BlazingText implemented